 Top Attractions including:

-Seaton Jurassic where you can travel back in time 200 million years and see what how creatures have had to adapt and evolve to survive.
+Seaton Jurassic where you can travel back in time 200 million years and discover how creatures have had to adapt and evolve to survive.

 Seaton Tramway operates narrow gauge heritage trams between Seaton, Colyford and Colyton in East Devon’s glorious Axe Valley.